DesireeMcElroy/DesireeMcElroy/README.md

 My name is Desiree McElroy

-- 🌱 Aspiring Data Scientist Studying at CodeUp.
+🌱 Aspiring Data Scientist Studying at CodeUp.
+🎓 BA in Natural Sciene and Mathematics
+🉐 AA in Mandarin Chinese
+🪖 US Navy Veteran and Reservist

 #### Skills: